 Office of the Director of Public Prosecutions

-The mandate of ODPP as derived from Article 157 of the Constitution is to institute and undertake prosecution of criminal proceedings against any person before court.
-ODPP refers most witnesses that have crucial testimony but are under serious threat to Witness Protection Agency for protection.
+The mandate of ODPP as derived from Article 157 of the Constitution is to institute and undertake the prosecution of criminal proceedings against any person before a court.
+ODPP refers most witnesses that have a crucial testimony but are under serious threat to Witness Protection Agency for protection.

 National Council on the Administration of Justice